Ken Hendrickson Best Article Award

 In October 2012, the TOHA Board of Directors created the Ken Hendrickson Best Article Award in honor of longtime journal editor, Kenneth E. Hendrickson Jr. The award, judged by a panel of TOHA members, recognizes one outstanding article per issue of Sound Historian

 .
 The award is a cash prize and plaque presented at TOHA's annual conference each spring.

 Dr. Hendrickson was in large part responsible for the creation of Sound Historian in 1993 to mark TOHA's tenth anniversary.
-Subsequently he served as editor-in-chief of the journal from 1995 through 2012.
+Subsequently, he served as editor-in-chief of the journal from 1995 through 2012.
 In those seventeen years, he created thirteen issues of the journal.
-Dr. Hendrickson received generous support for his editorial work from Midwestern State University in Wichita Falls, where he was professor of history, chair of the Department of History, and Hardin Distinquished Professor of American History.
+Dr. Hendrickson received generous support for his editorial work from Midwestern State University in Wichita Falls, where he was professor of history, chair of the Department of History, and Hardin Distinguished Professor of American History.
 In 2007, TOHA named Dr. Hendrickson the recipient of the Thomas L. Charlton Lifetime Achievement Award.

 Volume 17 (2015) Award

 TOHA Board member Adrienne Cain presented the fourth Ken Hendrickson Best Article Award to Dr. Jessica Brannon-Wranosky

 on April 23, 2016, during TOHA's annual conference luncheon held on the campus of Baylor University in Waco.
 Dr. Brannon-Wranosky's award-winning article, "History, Memory, and Perspective: Christia V. Daniels Adair's 1977 Interview with the Black Women Oral History Project," appeared in Volume 17 (2015) of Sound Historian

 The third Ken Hendrickson Best Article Award honored Milton Jordan